Saint Martin of Tours Parish Church (Bocaue)

-The Saint Martin of Tours Parish Church, also known as the Diocesan Shrine of the Holy Cross of Wawa is a Roman Catholic church in Bocaue, Bulacan, Philippines.
+Saint Martin of Tours Parish Church, also known as the Diocesan Shrine of Krus sa Wawa, is a Roman Catholic church in Bocaue, Bulacan, Philippines.
+It is under the jurisdiction of the Diocese of Malolos.
 The church is one of the oldest in Bulacan, having been founded by Franciscan missionaries in 1606.
 It hosts the Holy Cross of Wawa, a wooden relic believed to be miraculous by devotees, which is the centerpiece of the recurring Bocaue River Festival.

 In 1969, the parish founded a church-based credit union cooperative known as the St. Martin of Tours Credit and Development Cooperative (SMTCDC).

+The church houses the venerated image of "Nuestra Señora de las Flores", which devotion started way before World War II, but the current image was only introduced to public in 1984.
+The image was canonically (episcopal) crowned on November 21, 2020, by His Excellency, Most Reverend Dennis Villarojo.